Medically reviewed by Aimee Paik, MD

 Before trying out a new product on your skin, it’s best to have some knowledge about what that particular product is and how it’s typically used.
 Hydroquinone doesn’t exactly roll easily off the tongue, but its primary use is quite simple: It’s a cosmetic answer to unwanted dark spots on your skin.

 Hydroquinone can be applied to areas of postinflammatory hyperpigmentation on your face and, over time, will work to target multiple layers of skin tissue to lighten from the inside out.
-Once sold as an over-the-counter solution, it’s now only available in hydroquinone cream, gels, and emulsions as prescribed by a dermatologist.
+Once sold as an over-the-counter solution, it’s now only available in hydroquinone cream, gels, and emulsions as prescribed by a dermatology provider.
 You’ll usually find it in topical form.

 Not sure if hydroquinone is the answer to your skin concerns?
 Find out more about its specific uses below.